zeecodeio/system-modeling/README.md

 ## 3. User Journeys

+A **User Journey** describes the end-to-end experience of a user interacting with the system.
+It helps visualize the flow of actions users take to achieve their goals, highlighting pain points, key interactions, and moments of delight.

 ## 4. Architectural Specification of the Solution

 This section presents the basic specification of the solution's architecture, including diagrams, constraints, and requirements defined by the author.
 This allows for a clear visualization of the solution's architecture.